cncf/velocity/README.md

 Chart with monthly data (that looks wrong IMHO due to google motion chart data interpolation between months) is here: https://docs.google.com/spreadsheets/d/1ZgdIuMxxcyt8fo7xI1rMeFNNx9wx0AxS-2a58NlHtGc/edit?usp=sharing

-I suggest play around with 1st chart (cumulative sum):
+I suggest playing around with the 1st chart (cumulative sum):
-It is not able to remember settings so once You click on "Chart1" scheet I suggest:
+It is not able to remember settings so once you click on "Chart1" scheet I suggest:
 - Change axis-x and axis-y from Lin (linerar) to Log (logarithmics)
 - You can choose what column should be used for color: I suggest activity (this is default and shows which project was most active) or choose unique color (You can select from commits, prs+issues, size) (size is square root of number of authors)
 - Change playback speed (control next to play) to slowest
 - Select inerested projects from Legend (like Kubernetes for example or Kubernetes vs dotnet etc) and check "trails"
 - You can also change what x and y axisis use as data, defaults are: x=commits, y=pr+issues, and change scale type lin/log
-- You can also change which column use for bubble size (default is "size" which means square root of number of authors), note that number of authors = max from all monts (distinct authors that contributed to activity), this is obviously differnt from set of distinct authors activity in entire 15 months range
+- You can also change which column is used for bubble size (default is "size" which means square root of number of authors), note that the number of authors = max from all months (distinct authors that contributed to activity), this is obviously different from set of distinct authors activity in the entire 15 months range

-On the top/right just above the Color drop down You can see additional two chart types:
+On the top/right just above the Color drop down you will see additional two chart types:
 - Bar chart - this can be very useful
 - Choose li or log y-axis scale, then select Kubernetes from Legend and then choose any of y-axis possible values (activity, commits, PRs+issues, Size) and click play to see how Kubernetes overtakes multiple projects during our period.
-Finally there is also a linear chart, take a look on it too.
+Finally there is also a linear chart, take a look at it as well.

 # CNCF Projects
 To generate data for CNCF projects:
-- Run `BigGuery/query_cncf_projects.sql` on Google BigQuery Console.
-It takes about 800 GiB which is cost is about $4.
+- Run `BigGuery/query_cncf_projects.sql` in the Google BigQuery Console.
+It takes about 800 GiB which costs is about $4.
-- Save output to GoogleSheets and download is as CSV file and save in `data/data_cncf_projects.csv` (File -> Download As -> Comma separated values ...)
+- Save output to GoogleSheets and download it as a csv file and save it in `data/data_cncf_projects.csv` (File -> Download As -> Comma separated values ...)
 - Process BigQuery output with velocity's analysis tool: `ruby analysis.rb data/data_cncf_projects.csv projects/projects_cncf.csv map/hints.csv map/urls.csv map/defmaps.csv` or use `shells/run_cncf.sh` which does the same
 - Import output file `projects/projects_cncf.csv` as Google chart's data.

-There is also gist here (but above description is more up to date): https://gist.github.com/lukaszgryglicki/093ced06455a3f14f0e4d25459525207
+There is also a gist here (but above description is more up to date): https://gist.github.com/lukaszgryglicki/093ced06455a3f14f0e4d25459525207

 Links to various charts and videos generated using this project are here: `res/links.txt` https://www.cncf.io/blog/2017/06/05/30-highest-velocity-open-source-projects/